 Not all paddles are a good match for each member’s skill level and boat.
 Some of our paddles are in open, rough water and can be for over 10 miles.
 Our major goals for each paddle is the safety and enjoyment of all club members attending the paddle.
 If a member registers for a paddle and the trip leader is not certain they are a good fit for the paddle, they may be asked not to come on this particular paddle because it can jeopardize their own safety and the enjoyment of others expecting to paddle at speed appropriate for the paddle.
 A paddle group can only move as fast as the slowest paddler.
-We recommend that inexperienced paddlers start with Level O or Level I paddles.
+We recommend that inexperienced paddlers start with Level Recreational or Level I paddles.

 Trip leaders need to: